aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

 ]
 ```

-Is changed to `ZRedis` for example:
+As an example I have changed the name to `ZRedis`:

 ```php
 aliases' => [